Western alienation

-Western alienation, in the context of Canadian politics, refers to the notion that the Western provinces—British Columbia, Alberta, Saskatchewan and Manitoba—have been marginalized within Confederation, particularly compared to Central Canada, which consists of Canada's two most populous provinces, Ontario and Quebec.
+Western alienation, in Canadian politics, refers to the notion that the Western provinces—British Columbia, Alberta, Saskatchewan and Manitoba—have been marginalized within the Confederation, particularly compared to Central Canada, which consists of Canada's two most populous provinces, Ontario and Quebec.
 Expressions of western alienation frequently allege that Eastern Canada is politically over-represented and receives out-sized economic benefits at the expense of western Canadians.

 Western alienation has a long history within Canada, dating back to the nineteenth century.
-It has led to the establishment of many Western regional political parties at both the provincial and federal levels and from both the right and left sides of the political spectrum, although since the 1980s western alienation has been more closely associated with and espoused by conservative politicians.
+It has led to the establishment of many Western regional political parties at both the provincial and federal levels and from both the right and left sides of the political spectrum, although since the 1980s, western alienation has been more closely associated with and espoused by conservative politicians.
 While such movements have tended to express a desire for a larger place for the west within Confederation, western alienation has at times resulted in calls for western separatism and independence.
 Given this long history, western alienation has had a profound impact on the development of Canadian politics.

 According to a 2019 analysis by Global News, Western alienation is considered especially potent in Alberta and Saskatchewan politics.
 However, alienation sentiments vary over time and place.
 For instance, a 2010 study published by the Canada West Foundation found that such sentiments had decreased across the region in the first decade of the twenty-first century.
 More recently, a 2019 Ipsos poll found historically high levels of support for secession from Canada in both Alberta and Saskatchewan.